eleshinlomo/crm/README.md

 Thd backend is using both Django and Fast API and they both are connected to a psotGRES database.

 Some of the APIs used are openai, google text-to-speech  and google speech-to-text.

+This project used to be a standalone project containing various app which include:
+- Voice-to-text app
+- Text-to-voice app
+- Image Generator
+- CRM

+However, I have seen a lot of issues while trying to run all this in one single project so I am moving all the apps into their separate project to become a standalone.
+However, I would still like to use the same backend to manage all the services leveraging on Docker.

+After all the modifications, this app will now become just the frontend to link with the standalone apps.
+This will make my apps lighter and easier for me to manage as a separate concern.